Financial Advice Before Entering a House Lottery Drawing in Australia 2026: Expert Guide

 $3M Gold Coast Home or Cash Yourtown $3,000,000 $18 20 May 2026

-Note: Prize values reflect advertised amounts as of May 2026.
-Verify current pricing and closing dates directly with each operator before purchase.
+Note: Prize values show advertised amounts as of May 2026.
+Check current pricing directly with each operator before you buy.

 Final Financial Advice Before You Enter

-Disclaimer: This guide is educational and not personalised financial advice.
-Your financial circumstances are unique.
-Consult a licensed financial adviser, tax accountant, and mortgage broker before entering a lottery or making property decisions.
-The ATO, state revenue offices, and ASIC provide additional guidance on their official websites.
+Disclaimer: This guide is educational only.
+It is not personalised financial advice.
+Your situation is unique.
+Talk to a licensed financial adviser, tax accountant, and mortgage broker before you enter a lottery.
+Check the ATO, state revenue offices, and ASIC websites for more help.

-Responsible Gambling Notice: If you or someone you know is struggling with gambling behaviour, support is available.
-Contact Gambling Help Online: 1800 858 858 (available 24/7) or visit Gambling Help Online.
+Responsible Gambling Notice: If you struggle with gambling, help is available.
+Call Gambling Help Online: 1800 858 858 (24 hours a day).
+Visit Gambling Help Online.

-Ready to explore current prize home draws from registered operators?
-Browse prize home guides for detailed information on specific lotteries, or contact individual operators to verify their ACNC registration and license status.
+Want to see current prize home draws from real operators?
+Read prize home guides for more details.
+Contact operators to check their registration and license status.